 In addition to the Apply Yourself material listed above, all applicants must submit directly to the Department of History their official verbal, quantitative, and analytical writing scores from the GRE.
 Scores older than 5 years are not valid, unless approved by the Director of Graduate Studies.
 The department generally does not accept applicants for the Master’s program with a verbal score below the 55th percentile, or Ph.D. applicants with a verbal score below the 65th percentile, though we may consider applicants with lower scores in exceptional cases.
 The official score report must be sent directly to the Department of History by Educational Testing Services (ETS) using the University of Utah School Code (4853) and the Department of History Code (2704).
 Please prepare to take the test no later than one month before the application deadline.

 The application fee is $55.00 for domestic students and $65.00 for international students.
 You will submit this payment through the Apply Yourself online application.

 International applicants need to allow more time for their applications to be processed.
-We recommend that you have all of your materials submitted by December 15, a month earlier than the stated deadline.
+We recommend that, if possible, you have all of your materials submitted by November 1, a month earlier than the stated deadline.
 For international applicants whose first language is not English, language proficiency scores on either the TOEFL or IELTS sent as soon as possible to the Admission Office.
-Admission to the graduate program requires a minimum TOEFL score of 61 iBT (500 pBT) or a minimum IELTS band score of 6.0.
+Admission to the graduate program requires a minimum TOEFL score of 80 (Internet-based test) or 550 (paper-based test) or on IELTS: An overall minimum band score of 6.5.